ThomasBullock/spotify-clone-nest-js/Notes.md

 ### 24 Sept

+Connecting to postgres db is not in vid follow book !

 To undo the changes made by those commands, you can simply remove the file you created in the /etc/paths.d directory.
 Here’s how to do that:

 Open Terminal.